autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/manual/remote/command/pedals.md

   msg:
     - name: stamp
       text: Timestamp when this message was sent.
-    - name: accelerator
+    - name: throttle
-      text: Target accelerator pedal ratio.
+      text: Target throttle pedal ratio.
     - name: brake
       text: Target brake pedal ratio.
 ---

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
-Sends pedals command used in local operation mode.
+Sends pedals command used in remote operation mode.
 The pedal value is the ratio with the maximum pedal depression being 1.0.
-To use this API, select the corresponding mode as described in [manual control](../../../../features/manual-control.md).
+To use this API, select the corresponding mode as described in [manual control](../../../../../features/manual-control.md).
 {% endblock %}